Joshua ben Hananiah: Sayings

 Joshua ben Hananiah was regarded by posterity as a man always ready with an answer, and as the victorious representative of Jewish wit and wisdom.
 This is shown in the accounts of his conversations with heathens and in other narratives.
 He himself tells of three encounters in which he had to yield the palm to the wit of a woman and a child.
 He introduces the story in these words: "No one ever overcame me except a woman, a boy, and a maid".
 Joshua explains the end of Psalms 9:18 to mean that there are even among the Gentiles pious people who will have a share in the life everlasting.
 "The Psalms", he also said, "do not refer to the personal affairs of David, but to the affairs of all Israel."
 If a man learns a halakhic sentence in the morning and two sentences in the evening, and he is busy the whole day at his trade, it will be accounted to him as though he had fulfilled the whole Torah.
 Holidays are intended to be employed half for worldly enjoyment, half for study.
 From Ruth 2:19 it may be concluded that the poor person who receives does more for the giver than the giver does for the recipient.

 Other quotes

 Burial place

-He is buried in HaRambam compound / complex in Tiberias / Tveria.
+Rabbi Chaim Vital (circa 1570) mentions for the first time in his book "Shaar HaGilgulim", in the name of Rabbi Yehoshua, the burial of Rabbi Yehoshua in the ancient Jewish cemetery in Safed: